-LA Lakers News: Isaiah Thomas Wants To Once Again Team With DeMarcus Cousins
+L.A.
+Lakers News: Isaiah Thomas Wants To Once Again Team With DeMarcus Cousins

 Boogie?
 Yeah, they are definitely interested in him, but so are the Dallas Mavericks and a handful of other teams.

 Next month, the wheeling and dealing will begin as the 2018 NBA free agent season officially begins and players end up in new places or with new deals.
 DeMarcus Cousins is one of the biggest question marks even though it is quite possible he could end up re-signing with the New Orleans Pelicans if all works out.
-If it were up to LA Lakers point guard Isaiah Thomas, though, he’d like to sign wherever his former teammate ends up.
+If it were up to L.A.
+Lakers point guard Isaiah Thomas, though, he’d like to sign wherever his former teammate ends up.